Why a Hike for Reconciliation?

 A Message from RS CEO, Fr.
 Justin Mathews

-Thank you for joining us on the RS Hike for Reconciliation!
+Thank you for joining us on the second-annual RS Hike for Reconciliation!
 Your presence means a lot as we hike, learn, remember, reflect, and reconcile together.

 By tracing the outline of the eastern edge of the former Rev. James A. Porter Plantation where upwards of 100 African people were enslaved between 1833-1865, our urban hike aims to shed light on the unjust and grave pain and separation inflicted by the forced removal of the Osage Indians, slavery, disinvestment, and the reality of racism across the 200-year history of Troost Avenue.